JoaoLopesF/RemoteDebug/README.md

 Please add an issue for problems or suggestion.

-I suggest you use a Github Desktop New app to clone, it help to keep updated.
+If not using the library manager of Arduino IDE (see it in [Install](#install)), I suggest you use a Github Desktop New app to clone,it help to keep updated.

 ## Benefits